-The basis of any personal injury claim is proof of negligence.
 Before you begin negotiating your claim, you must understand how to prove all the elements that combine to form negligence.
-Although it exists in many forms, the definition remains constant:
+Although negligence exists in many forms, the definition remains constant:

-Negligence - conduct which falls short of reasonable standards for protecting a person from foreseeable risks of harm.
+Negligence is conduct which falls short of reasonable standards for protecting a person from foreseeable risks of harm.

 Understanding and proving exactly how the at-fault party’s negligence caused your injuries is essential.
-Once you put together the elements of your case, you can confidently present the facts to the insurance company’s claims adjuster.
-Earning the adjuster's respect right from the start will help position you for success.
+Once you put together the elements of your case, you can confidently present the facts to the insurance company’s adjuster.

-The first element is establishing the presence of a duty owed by one person to another.
-People have a duty to act in a reasonable manner toward others.
-Each unique personal injury claim starts with identifying this duty.
+The first element of negligence is establishing the presence of a duty owed by one person to another.

 Examples of Duty of Care: